What Training is Required Under HIPAA?

 For training to be successful, we advise that it should be as relevant as possible to the employee’s role.
 For efficiency, try to strike a healthy balance in the number of modules between individual sessions for every employee and a single session for everyone.
 We also advise that sessions should be kept short, but held regularly.
 Information retention is likely to be higher following classes of about 40 minutes every month or few weeks as opposed to one three-hour session every quarter.

 Given the short duration of the sessions, we advise you to focus on the vital information only – avoid filler such as the background of HIPAA or other “nice to have” details.
 Also, avoid lecture like sessions where the text of the law is dictated to employees – make the sessions active and the content relatable.

 Be sure to document the who, what, and when or your training.
 Auditors may need to see records that show the frequency, attendance, and the content of sessions.

 Finally, getting top management to buy-in, attend, and vocally support training will encourage buy-in from employees.
-It will also show them that the organization is taking it seriously – something that should be reinforced by sessions on the consequences of HIPAA breaches for companies, employees, and patients.
+It will also show them that the organization is taking compliance seriously – something that should be reinforced by sessions on the consequences of HIPAA breaches for companies, employees, and patients.